nigelradhakrishnan4/Space-School-2023-2024/PCBLab/PCBLabInstructions.md

 ![alt text](https://github.com/HarrisonMKG/space-school-pcb/blob/739b23a0e3657eb07eec198d646021f00f01a6ff/docs/Pasted_image_20231103170149.png)

 Hit `Ctrl+S` to save the file and then navigate to your project folder and find your folder named 'Project Outputs'.
-Right click on it Zip it and give it to your instructor to order and complete the fabrication process.
+Right click on it Zip it and send it to Nigel or Vanessa to order and complete the fabrication process.

+You have completed the PCB lab!